WIT-Hackathon/Troopers-HealthTracker/README.md

 ### What's the problem?

-Every Pandemic brings a challenge in healthcare where connecting the doctors with patients with accurate and relevant info is very critical to cure the patients and stop the spread of pandemic.
+Every pandemic brings a challenge in healthcare where connecting the doctors with patients with accurate and relevant info is very critical to cure the patients and stop the spread of the pandemic.

 ### How can technology help?

-When social distancing becomes the norm virtual connect becomes the solution.
-Connecting the Patients with the doctors in virtual chat rooms and providing the place where the patients stats can be shared is very critical.
+As social distancing has become the norm, we will need virtual connect to sustain us.
+Connecting Patients and Doctors by providing a platform for chat rooms and frequent virtual health checks when unusual symptoms are observed is essential .

 ### The idea

-An application where patient will add all the information regarding his health (hourly/daily/weekly) and doctors will be able to see all the stats for the patients.
-Based on patient’s health doctor will add the prescription on the app and  If needed they can connect virtually to assess the patient.
-Even they can create the plan for patients like further test needed or in person visit needed.
-App will be integrated with IBM Watson chatbot which will connect users/patients with medical professionals based on the inputs provided.
+An application where medical professionals will be monitoring patient’s health information (hourly/daily/weekly) from time to time through a smart device/ Manual process.
+Based on patient’s health, medical professionals will take necessary actions like advising prescription, connect via chat bot ,suggestions for clinical tests, physical visit..etc
+Thus Trooper Health Tracker will help to maintain medical professionals -Patient relation by social distancing

 ## Demo video - To be modified